jessepav/lacygoill-wiki-backup/markdown/basics.md

 syntax and the HTML output produced by Markdown.

-It's also helpful  to simply try Markdown  out; the Dingus is  a web application that allows you type your own Markdown-formatted text and translate it to XHTML.
+It's also helpful  to simply try Markdown  out; the Dingus is  a web application that lets you type your own Markdown-formatted text and translate it to XHTML.

 Note: This document is itself written using Markdown; you can see the source for it by adding ‘.text' to the URL.